ashenone631/ashenone631.github.io/index.md

 # Welcome to My Blog

 ## About Me

-I like to play my bass guitar, write some code and listen music.
+I like to play bass guitar, write code, and listen to music.
-I am playing my bass profesionly on gigs for about 2 years now and its a significant part of my daily life beside actual lessons in universty of course
+I've been playing bass professionally at gigs for about two years now, and it's a significant part of my daily life—aside from attending university, of course.

 ## Skills

-- prefesionel musician
+- Professional musician
-- low level coding experience
+- Basic experience with low-level coding
-- know C# and java
+- Familiar with C# and Java

 ### Contact